pschachte/wybe/WYBE.md

 > `resource` *name*`:`*type*

-It may optionally specify an initial value, in which case the resource is defined throughout the execution of the program.
+It may optionally specify an initial value:

 > `resource` *name*`:`*type* `=` *expr*

+In this case, the resource is
+defined in any top level code in that module, as well as any top level code in any module that `use`s this module, but not in any module that this module `use`s.
+The latter restriction is necessary because when two modules depend on one another, the order in which their resources are initialised is unspecified.

 A resource may be exported, allowing it to be referred to in other modules, by preceding the `resource` declaration with the `pub` keyword.